dcarr178/Vintage-HOA-CCRs/Bylaws.md

 ##### Section 1.1 Name and Location

-The name of the corporation is Vintage on the River Homeowners Association, Inc., hereinafter referred to as the &quot;Association.&quot; The meetings of Members and Trustees may be held at such places in the State of Utah, as may be designated by the Board of Trustees.
+The name of the corporation is Vintage on the River Homeowners Association, Inc., hereinafter referred to as the &quot;Association.&quot; The meetings of Members and Directors may be held at such places in the State of Utah, as may be designated by the Board of Directors.

 ##### Section 1.2 Application of Bylaws